matsp/material-components-vue/CONTRIBUTING.md

 The changes should be developed in your own fork and based on branches.
 When you have finished your work you create a PR (pull request) on Github.

+## Component development

+All components should be placed in the `components` directory.
+Every component has a `README` in it's root directory that documentate the component.
+Component tests should placed in the `__tests__` directory in each component.
+Additionally each component should have a demo in `docs/.vuepress/components` and registered in `docs/.vuepress/README.md`.

 ## Setup project

 Fork the project on Github and clone your own repository to your machine.